The last Investors' trip took place from

 Presidential republic.
 The President of the Republic is elected

 for five years and is also the Head of State.
-The current

 The country is organised in nine provinces and three large and

 English, more in Panama City, less in rural areas.

 Panama was a Spanish colony until 1821.
 It became independent of